 El Jonuco is a region of a great natural beauty, a place that reminds of the old Mexican communities located in valleys that are surrounded by high mountains.
 Here, from the most ancient times, people have coexisted with nature, vegetation and fauna; the land being inhabited by secular trees that need protection.
-In such a location, Narigua house designed by P mas Cero arquitectura (David Pedroza Castañeda) is situated.
+In such a location, Casa Narigua designed by P+0 Arquitectura (David Pedroza Castañeda) is situated.
 This modern house has a spectacular view on a range of 360 ° and is surrounded by cedar forests.
 The land has imposed a constructive approach through the overlapped and interconnected bodies.

 Casa Narigua was organized in three bodies according to their utility function, respectively, one body for the parking, garage and auxiliaries, a second body for bedrooms and intimate needs and the third body is designed for the kitchen and social area.
 To the West, several terraces provide a relaxing frame outdoor and also ensure the pleasure of some spectacular views, dominated by the grandness of the mountain.
 Large porches provide protection from the rays of the sun and encourage spending time on terraces.
 The ground floor serves as a foundation and as a bridge for the terraces from the upper floor and has furnished rooms for visitors.